jhollinger/occams-record/README.md

 **Build your queries like normal**

-Build your queries using `ActiveRecord`'s excellent query builder, just like you're used to.
+Build your queries using ActiveRecord's excellent query builder, just like you're used to.

 ```ruby
 q = Order.